Critical Success Factors

 To embark on the journey toward your goals and dreams requires bravery.
 To remain on that path requires courage.
 The bridge that merges the two is commitment.Dr.
 Steve

 6. Push out of your comfort zone and expand your development zone (discomfort zone).
-Your comfort zone will be comfortable, but not much will develop there.
-Growth happens in your development zone where there is some discomfort – exploring and taking smart risks while avoiding your panic zone.
+Your comfort zone will be comfortable and you can rest or recover there, but not much will develop there.
+Most growth happens in your development zone where there is some discomfort – exploring and taking smart risks (some small and some big) while avoiding your panic zone.
 It’s best to stay out of your panic zone, but the discomfort of your development zone is where the growth happens.
+That also tends to expand your comfort zone, which means that you can inhabit more and more of the world with a healthy degree of comfort.

 7. Face the 3 core challenges directly (identity, relationships and competencies).
 These are the dragons you confront on your journey, so it’s wise to face them directly and deal with them.
 Ignoring them doesn’t mean they aren’t there.
 And turning your back on a dragon is not wise.
 When you face them directly, they actually get smaller – they can still be intimidating, but less so.